-MGT 170 -Business Communications
+MGT 170 - Business Communications IAI: None

-IAI: None 1.2 Business Communications covers the current trends affecting business communication today.
+Business Communications covers the current trends affecting business communication today.
 Students will demonstrate both verbal and nonverbal skills through a variety of professional documents such as letters, memos, e-mail and reports.
 Special emphasis is placed on good news, bad news, and persuasive messages using the psychological approach to writing.

 Prerequisite: ENG 101 with a grade of "C" or higher, or consent of instructor.
+Credit: 3 semester hours

+MGT 270 -

-MGT 270 -Principles of Management
+Principles of Management IAI: None